 One of those challenges is the changing of the surname.
 Most women in the United States take their husband’s name when they marry.

 The name the were born with, their maiden name, may or may not be used on records.
 This means that you should always do a clean search using your female ancestor’s married name and their maiden name.

 You can also try using them both together, with the married name as a middle name.
 If your female ancestor had more than one marriage, you can try searching using their other husband’s surname, too.

 Try using the keyword field in the search

 If you know a detail about your ancestor that doesn’t fit into any of the other search fields, you can try using the keyword search.
 This detail could be something like their occupation, or the name of the street that you know that they lived on.

 For example, if you know that your great-great uncle was a musician, you could try putting this into the keyword field in order to get results for people with his name who may have reported “Musician” as their occupation at some point in their lives.

 I hope that this post has helped you learn the best ways to utilize the Ancestry search feature.
-There is so much that you can learn about your family tree by searching the available collections.
+There is so much that you can learn about your family tree by searching the billions of records available in Ancestry’s collections.

 If you have any questions about something that you read in this post, or if you would like to share your own tips for searching for your ancestors on Ancestry.com, please join us in the discussion below.